-This address is the second in a series of talks on Populism and the Challenges to the Liberal Order, which is co-hosted by Trinity College Dublin and the IIEA.
+This address is the fourth in a series of talks on Populism and the Challenges to the Liberal Order, which is co-hosted by Trinity College Dublin and the IIEA.

-In her address, Dr Ferrara will discuss the history and the rise to power of the Five Star Movement, a new grouping which became the largest political party in Italy in the March 2018 elections.
-She will argue that the Five Star Movement is a political association without ideologies, but with ideas, principles and values that wants to put the needs and rights of citizens at the heart of political decision-making.
-Lastly, she will reflect on the role that citizens should play in governance and how her party is committed to facilitating this.
+In her address, Dr Ferrara discussed the history and the rise to power of the Five Star Movement, a new grouping which became the largest political party in Italy in the March 2018 elections.
+She argued that the Five Star Movement is a political association without ideologies, but with ideas, principles and values that wants to put the needs and rights of citizens at the heart of political decision-making.
+Lastly, she reflected on the role that citizens should play in governance and how her party is committed to facilitating this.

 This series of talks, in association with Trinity Research in Social Sciences (TRiSS), will examine the rise of populism and Euroscepticism in Europe, the challenges it poses to the liberal order, and its potential implications for Ireland.